 - After assisting a small firm obtain a favorable outcome at the Supreme Court in an ERISA class action, working with the firm to win a $184 million judgment.

-- Arguing on behalf of major Internet companies in the D.C.
-Circuit in the pending net neutrality case.
+- Argued on behalf of major Internet companies in the D.C.
+Circuit in the net neutrality case.

 - On behalf of the Crow Creek Sioux Tribe, successfully challenging an FCC decision restricting access to the “lifeline” program that ensures affordable access to telecommunications services.